juju/docs/src/en/models-migrate.md

 Migration is useful if the original controller reaches capacity, or if a controller needs to be upgraded without losing access to its applications.
-The secondary controller can be local to the original controller, or running on a different cloud environment.
+The secondary controller needs to be locally accessible to the source controller, rather than running on a different cloud environment.

 !!!
 Note: Only hosted models can be migrated.
 The controller can not be migrated.